monash-emu/summer-vynnycky-white-validation/README.md

 This was found to be identical to the hard copy version of the textbook, except for one figure, as described in the relevant notebook (for which the difference pertains to the positioning of figures within panels).
+These examples are illustrated in the notebooks in the `./text_figures/` folder.

 Online examples:
 The example spreadsheets in Excel were downloaded from the following URL: